fontforge/fontforge.github.io/en-US/about/features.md

 -   Macintosh formats, including dfont and bin
 -   Bitmap formats (bdf, FON, NFNT)

-And it's own SFD format.
+And its own SFD format.
 FontForge can also extract fonts fom PDFs.

 Localization
 ------------